 Take Highway 40 south from the Trans-Canada Highway for 50 km to reach the Kananaskis Trails Road.
 If you’re coming from Highwood Pass, drive 17 km north on Highway 40 to reach the turnoff.
 Take the Kananaskis Lakes Trail road – ignoring the Smith Dorrien- Spray Trail heading right at the 2.2 km mark.
 Instead, continue straight.
 The total distance from the intersection of Highway 40 is 13.2 km.
 The parking lot is on the left hand side of the road.

-A few things to take with you on the hike or snowshoe
+What to take on the Rawson Lake hike

 For most of the year plan to take bear spray – in an easy to access holster.
 It won’t do you any good if it’s packed away.